JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 	* When you're referencing steps, it's in numerals, not words (step 2, step 14).
 I often get this wrong.

 * Thanks to the Economist, we know that [last year is 2014](http://www.economist.com/styleguide/l#node-21534682).
 If you mean the 12 months up to now, you mean past year.
 This applies to month and week, too.
 Generally, it’s easier to give an exact date (or range of dates), so that your dates don’t become outdated.

+### It's its IT's ITs List

+I never thought it would come to this, but I'm going to explain the difference between it's and its:

+* It's: short of "it is".

+* Its: possessive form of "it".

+* IT's: possessive form of the IT department.

+* ITs: many people from the IT department.

+And while we're at it:

+* You're: short for "you are".

+* Your: possessive form of "you".

+* Yous: plural form of you in some dialects; please don't use it, because it's non-standard to a degree that will confuse non-native speakers.

+* You is: singular form of you in some dialects.
+Again, confusing for non-native speakers.

 ### Now I'm Really Nitpicking